 The blessing of the Easter baskets

-(Click here for Photos of this year's blessing)
+(Click here for Photos of last year's blessing at The Sacred Heart)

 Święconka (sh-vee-en-soon-kah) is a long-lasting and beloved Polish tradition.
 Baskets containing a sample of typical Easter foods are brought to the church to be blessed on Holy Saturday.
 Each basket is traditionally lined with a white linen or lace napkin and decorated with sprigs of boxwood (bukszpan - the Easter evergreen).
 Eastern European people take special pride in preparing a decorative and tasteful basket with crisp linens, often embroidered for the occasion, with ribbons woven through the handle.

 - Butter : This is often shaped into a lamb